1. Skip to content

 1982:

 In June, Israel invades Lebanon, pursuing PLO fighters undertaking cross-border raids.
-Israel has also started to fund and train a Lebanese Christian militia called the South Lebanese Army, or SLA, who are opposed to the PLO.
+Israel also starts funding and training a Lebanese Christian militia called the South Lebanese Army, or SLA, which is opposed to the PLO.

-Right-wing nationalist Christian and other forces kill hundreds of civilians in Palestinian refugee camps in what would become known as the Sabra and Shatila massacre.
-Later, various commissions of enquiry found that while Israeli forces stationed there were not directly responsible for the massacre, they were to blame for enabling it.
-Sources differ on the death toll but experts later contend as many 3,000 civilians were killed.
+Right-wing nationalist Christians and other forces kill hundreds of civilians in Palestinian refugee camps in what would become known as the Sabra and Shatila massacre.
+Later, various commissions of inquiry find that while Israeli forces stationed there were not directly responsible for the massacre, they were to blame for enabling it.
+Sources differ on the death toll, but experts later contend as many 3,000 civilians were killed.

 Hassan Nasrallah joined Hezbollah in 1982 after Israel invaded Lebanon and became the group's leader in 1992 when Israel assassinated its former leaderImage: EPA/WAEL HAMZEH